yashwanth-yasp/devops-notes/Devops Training Summary.md

 				- It works with the container runtime to enforce the CPU and memory `limits` you've set, ensuring containers don't use more resources than they are allocated.
 				- It also restarts or per say replaces containers that crashes
 		- **Kube Proxy**
-			- `kube-proxy` is a network proxy and load balancer that runs on every node in a Kubernetes cluster.
+			- `kube-proxy` is a network proxy that runs on every node in a Kubernetes cluster.
 Its fundamental job is to make Kubernetes **Services** work
 			- It translates the virtual IP of a Service into real pod IPs and ensures that traffic sent to a Service is correctly routed to one of its backend pods.
 			- Think of it as the network traffic controller inside each node.
 It doesn't handle traffic between pods on the same node or traffic from a pod to the outside world.
 Its sole focus is implementing the Service abstraction.
 			- `kube-proxy` doesn't actually proxy traffic itself in the way a traditional proxy like Nginx does.
 Instead, it's a controller that configures the underlying networking subsystem of the host node.